 Description: The dynamics of today's business environment requires organizations to change, grow, and reinvent themselves.
 These new directions can only be achieved through the effective identification and implementation of projects.
 This seminar will provide you with a fundamental understanding of project management theory.
 You will develop an understanding of what projects are, what constitutes a complete project scope, how to develop an overall project schedule, what processes the project will have to follow, and what business systems will be required to ensure a successful outcome.
 A comprehensive project management model will be provided.
 As well, this seminar will address the human elements of project management.

-Description: The importance of the human dimension within the construction industry is the focus.
-Topics may include: mapping successful negotiations, communication methods and styles, team resource building, applications of the situational leadership model, the administrator role, conflict resolution, and effective strategies for dealing with issues such as intransigence, insubordination and absenteeism, prior knowledge of project management and controls is recommended but not required.
+Description: This course will focus on the human elements of the construction industry is the focus.
+Topics will include: negotiation and communication strategies, methods, and styles; team building, collaboration, and the situational leadership model; conflict resolution, and strategies for dealing with issues such as intransigence, insubordination and absenteeism.
+Prior knowledge of project management and administrative controls is recommended, but not required.

-Description: This seminar will provide you with an introduction to the principles of construction specifications and knowledge of the role of specifications and related documents used in construction projects.
+Description: This seminar provides the principles of construction specifications including their role, related documents, and the needs of the consultant.
 This course is specifically intended for construction product representatives, contractors, cost consultants, architects, engineers, and owners.
-This course will identify the skills you require to aid in the reading, writing, and interpretation of specifications.
-You will be made aware of the impact of associated responsibilities arising from bidding procedures, the role of contract conditions and general requirements, and the roles of the different parties involved.
-You will be able to identify standard document formats used in specification writing, and how they are used in the various stages of pre-bid and construction.
-You will gain specific knowledge of risk management relating to contract procedures and front-end documents.
-The course will provide methods for interpreting the needs of the consultant identified in the technical specification sections.
+Skills required to aid in the reading, writing, and interpretation of specifications will be covered.
+Impacts of associated responsibilities including risk management arising from bidding procedures, the role of contract conditions and general requirements are also covered.
+In addition, the course will also offer identification of standard document formats used in specification writing, and how they are used in the various stages of pre-bid and construction.

 Description: Cost control is the key function to ensure project and budget success.
 Effective cost control includes monitoring budgets, costs and the implications of proposed work changes, along with analysis of cost-related trends; all from the earliest stages of the project.
 This course will cover concepts, tools and techniques of construction cost control within project management.
 This course Includes aspects from professional organizations such as the Canadian Institute of Quantity Surveyors, Royal Institute of Chartered Surveyors, American Associations of Cost Engineers and Project Management Institute to provide a well-rounded understanding of the rationale used developing cost control systems.